 For engraved text or surface details, we recommend letters with a minimum line thickness of 0.5 mm and a depth of 0.5 mm.
 For embossed text and surface details, we recommend letters that have a line thickness of at least 0.5 mm and a depth of at least 0.5 mm.

-Basic Rules, Tips and Tricks for Grouped Models
+Guidelines for Grouped Models

 It is possible to have several individual shells within a single 3D file but we do not recommend this option as it will not allow us to orientate the individual parts in the printer for optimal surface quality.
 If you want parts with the best possible surface quality, we advise you to upload the parts separately.
 Since printing interlocking elements like chainmail is not possible in stereolithography, the only option to print all of the shells in one go is making the shells intersecting or connected.
 Additional design rules and considerations in regards to this can be found below.